 Kamloops makes for a great stop on a road trip from Vancouver to Calgary or Banff.

-Best Time to Visit Kamloops
+Best Time to Visit Kamloops, Canada

 Kamloops sits in one of BC’s driest zones, with long shoulder seasons, hot summers, and open skies that shift with the land.
 The best time to visit depends on what you’re looking for—but there’s no wrong season to pause here.

-🍂 Early Fall (September–October)
+🍂 Early Fall in Kamloops (September–October)

 • Ideal for soft hiking at Sun Peaks or Battle Bluff